 - Failing to include documentation of your losses.
 The insurance company will not settle your claim if they do not have proof of the expenses you want them to cover.

 - Failing to obtain notarization of the document.
-Most insurance companies will not accept the signature as yours unless a notary also signs the document.
+Most insurance companies will not accept your signature unless a notary signs the document.

 What Happens After I Submit a Sworn Statement in Proof of Loss?

-Once you have successfully submitted your sworn statement in proof of loss to the insurance company, several consequential actions are set in motion.
-This process can be intricate and may often be daunting without a clear understanding of what each step entails.
+Once you have successfully submitted your sworn statement in proof of loss and supporting documents to the insurance company, several consequential actions are set in motion.
+This process can be intricate and daunting without a clear understanding of what each step entails.

 Insurance Provider's Review

-After submission, your sworn statement, along with any supporting documentation, undergoes a thorough review by the insurance provider.
+After submission, the insurance provider thoroughly reviews your sworn statement and any supporting documentation.
 Their aim is to ensure that all necessary details are comprehensively included and supported.

 Policy Examination